Uluru Facts – What is Uluru

 but Uluru is one of them!

-And if you’re looking for the perfect way to spend 6 days in the Red Centre and get the most out of your time, I pulled together the best parts from two separate trips to the region and wrote this post:
+Or… Looking for the perfect way to spend 6 days in the Red Centre and get the most out of your time, I pulled together the best parts from two separate trips to the region and wrote this post:

 The Ultimate 6 day Guide to Uluru, Kata Tjuta and Watarrka National Parks